peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 This document also uses the following new terms:

-1. "Zone cut to nowhere" -- a zone cut where the parent zone and the child zone are provisioned in different namespaces.
-A zone cut to nowhere is a signal provided by the administrator of a parent zone that a child zone exists, but is not able to be used in the DNS namespace of the parent.
+1. "Delegation to nowhere" -- a delegation across a zone cut where the child zone is not provisioned in the same DNS namespace as the parent.
-2. "Delegation to nowhere" -- a delegation from a parent to a child across a zone cut to nowhere.
+A delegation to nowhere is a signal provided by the administrator of a parent zone that a child zone exists, but is not able to be used in the DNS namespace of the parent.
-3. "Referral to nowhere", "Referral response to nowhere" -- a DNS response received from a nameserver that reveals the existence of a delegation to nowhere.
+2. "Referral to nowhere", "Referral response to nowhere" -- a DNS response received from a nameserver that reveals the existence of a delegation to nowhere.

 # Publishing a Delegation to Nowhere

-A zone cut to nowhere is implemented in a parent zone using a single NS resource record with an empty target (an empty NSDNAME, in the parlance of {{!RFC1035}}).
-A zone cut to nowhere between the parent zone `EXAMPLE.ORG` and the child zone `DUCKLING.EXAMPLE.ORG` with a TTL of 3600 seconds would be described in zone file syntax as
+A delegation to nowhere is implemented in a parent zone using a single NS resource record with an empty target (an empty NSDNAME, in the parlance of {{!RFC1035}}).
+A delegation to nowhere from the parent zone `EXAMPLE.ORG` for the child zone `DUCKLING.EXAMPLE.ORG` with a TTL of 3600 seconds would be described in zone file syntax as
 follows: